venki2002/bca/3rd-sem/web-programming/README.md

-# Required images files are stored in imgs folder and outputs are also stored in that imgs
+# Required images are stored in imgs folder and outputs are also stored in that imgs